Site Rep vs Chatbase

 - If you want a wide menu of underlying models, multi-channel deployment, and high-volume credit tiers, Chatbase offers more of that range.

-- Site Rep deliberately keeps one flat price and one focused job: honest, cited answers for your website with an owner repair queue.
+- Site Rep deliberately keeps one flat price and one focused job: honest, cited answers for your website with private follow-up.

 Pricing note

 Prices and credit allowances change.
-The figures above were checked in June 2026.
+Site Rep shows its live checkout total in the buyer's local currency; competitor figures above were checked in June 2026.
 Confirm current numbers on each vendor's pricing page before deciding.

 Try Site Rep free